 ✂️ Label like a pro, anywhere you go!

-The Brother P-touch CUBE Plus PT-P710BT is a sleek, portable Bluetooth label maker that prints up to 24mm wide labels from Apple or Android devices and desktops.
-Featuring built-in Li-ion battery, automatic cutter, and compatibility with multiple Brother apps, it offers extensive customization with a variety of laminated and specialty tapes.
-Ideal for professionals seeking stylish, on-the-go organization and branding solutions.
+The Brother P-touch CUBE Plus PT-P710BT is a compact, Bluetooth-enabled label maker that prints up to 24mm wide labels from Apple or Android devices and desktops.
+It features a rechargeable Li-ion battery, automatic cutter, and compatibility with multiple Brother apps offering creative templates and fonts.
+Included are starter tapes in black on white and glitter gold, with support for a wide range of laminated and specialty tapes, making it ideal for home, office, retail, and craft labeling.

 Product Dimensions | 2.6"D x 5"W x 5"H |